PC1971202/Peter-Conran/index.md

     </p>
         <h2>PROFILE</h2>
         <p>
     My usual approach to any situation is from a logical standpoint.
-As an ISTJ (Psyche Central, 2020), working through any process needs to be orderly and considerate of all factors.
+As an I-S-T-J (Psyche Central, 2020), working through any process needs to be orderly and considerate of all factors.
 I have a visual learning style (how-to-study.com, 2020) which means I learn by seeing something in action or done in front of me rather than rely solely on a description.
 I also have a 3.40 score in a Grit test (switchup.org, 2020) which suggests I would be suitable to be a programmer.
 Together, these tests would help greatly in any team exercise to both keep a project on track and work through any problems that might arise.
     </p>
         <h2>PROJECT IDEAS</h2>